mailpile/kettlingar/README.md

 - Allows generator functions to incrementally provide results
 - Supports passing open file descriptors to or from the microservice
 - Supports msgpack (preferred) or JSON for RPC request/response
+- Python type annotations are used to validate/convert arguments
 - Serve over TCP/IP and over a local unix domain socket
 - Built in CLI for configuring, running and interacting with the service